CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * Hyperspectral
     * RADAR (Radio Detection and Ranging), SAR (Synthetic Aperture Radar)
     * LiDAR (Light Detection and Ranging)
+    * Note that depending on the wavelengths observed, clouds, ground conditions and atmospheric artifacts may result in data gaps
 * Resolution
-    * Temporal: when and how often a certain area is visited
+    * Temporal: when and how often a certain area is revisited
-    * Spatial: the area on the ground that each pixel covers
+    * Spatial: the area on the ground that each pixel covers, determining the size of the smallest possible feature that can be detected
     * Spectral: the area of the electromagnetic spectrum that is observed and spectral width of each band provided
-        * Depending on the wavelengths observed,  clouds and atmospheric artifacts may result in data gaps
-    * Radiometric: how many values are possible for each pixel (bit-depth)
+    * Radiometric: number of bits used to represent the energy recorded (bit-depth)
 * Costs:
     * Some EO data is freely available as open data
     * Some commercial datasets might be possible to get for free/less for research
 * Preprocessing level
-    * Raw data
+    * Raw data - can have different levels and often need to be processed before it can be used for reliable analysis
+    * Different levels of preprocessed data - make sure you are aware of what kind of preprocessing has been performed on your data
-    * Analysis ready data
+    * Analysis ready data (ARD)
     * Mosaics
 * User experience and knowledge
-    * RADAR/LiDAR require solid background knowledge for processing and interpretation
+    * Appropriate background knowledge required for many tasks
-    * Optical data is more easily interpreted and processed (and more pre-processed data is available)
+    * ARD is "ready to go", but be aware of what preprocessing has been performed on your data

 ### Some widely used EO datasets